im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['tree -n -I objects ../.git'](/.images/shell/1-step-shell-32.svg)

-> The `-I objects` flag excludes the .git/objects folder, which contains compressed versions of all of your commits, because it contains a lot of files
+> The `-I objects` flag excludes the .git/objects folder because it contains a lot of files

 Let's examine `.git/HEAD` and the contents of `.git/refs/heads/*`: